Cold hardy species of bamboo that can tolerate wetland conditions and can produce a pleasant smell if scratched.

 Phyllostachys Congest 'Incense Bamboo' is one of the few Phyllostachys species suited to wetland sites and is very cold hardy.
-This bamboo actually has air channels within the roots which allows it to adapt to wet soil sites.
+This bamboo actually has air channels within the roots which allow it to adapt to wet soil sites.
 Culms (canes) are green, nodes are very pronounced and the canes taper.
 Very upright culms.
 Excellent landscaping bamboo for damp planting sites.
-When the canes of this species is rubbed it gives off a slight scent of incense giving it the nick name 'Incense Bamboo'.
+When the canes of this species are rubbed it gives off a slight scent of incense giving it the nickname 'Incense Bamboo'.

 The height of your bamboo will be reduced in colder climates.
 Results may vary, however typically these matured sizes should be expected.
 When containerizing bamboo, it will not reach its full potential height.